A Shopper’s Manual for Adjustable Beds

 Memory Foam Mattresses

 Memory foam, designed to contour to your body as you move, has both the flexibility and durability required for an adjustable base.
-However, memory foam is known for trapping heat, and concave mattress positions only make the buildup worse.
+However, standard memory foam is known for trapping heat, and concave mattress positions only make the buildup worse.
 If you tend to sleep hot, you'll likely prefer a more breathable option.

 Nolah AirFoam™ Mattresses